-This wasn’t the language of the people.
+Because this wasn’t the language of the people.
 An electorate is just not going to get excited with this guff.

-So with all this mediocrity, what was our favourite section in the speech?
+So with all this mediocrity, what was our favourite section in the Spelman speech?
 It has to be:

 We’re establishing a Committee that reports to the Chancellor on the state of natural capital in England.

 Superb, we will all sleep the better for knowing that.
 As GK Chesterton once noted:

 I’ve searched all the parks in all the cities and found no statues of committees.

 Thank you Minister, can we suggest that you overhaul your speech writing team.